BitcoinRaven/CAMEbruteforcer/README.md

 	9	    4000	4096	25 sec
     ---------------------------------

-# How to use CAMEbruteforcer.py
+# Generate sub files using CAMEbruteforcer.py
 1. Change "split = 1000" to whatever number of keys you wish to have in each file.
 2. Run the script.

-# Practical Guide for Brute-Force attack.
+# Practical Guide for Brute-Force attack using sub files.
 This process is the best I can get with the current flipper firmware.

 1. Start with the 1000's key file, each file will take around 4 minutes each. (for example the gate opened on file "1000-1999.sub")